stevehetz/invokedb-examples-angular/README.md

 ## Support

-To get help with this repo please submit a new issue at https://github.com/stevehetz/invokedb-examples-angular/issues
+To get help with this repo please enter a new issue at https://github.com/stevehetz/invokedb-examples-angular/issues
 For questions and issues with the invokedb please submit a request at https://invokedb.com